 In certain instances, some successful applicants who pursue a venture or project during the mandatory deferral period may be eligible to receive a funding grant to enable them to advance the undertaking.

-The 2022 application opens on March 15, 2022 through LSAC.org.
-You may prepare by reviewing the 2021 Preview Application (PDF).
-(Note that there may be changes to this application for the coming cycle.)
+The 2023 application opens on March 15, 2023 through LSAC.org.
 The regular application fee of $85 is waived for LEAD applicants.

 In addition to the application form, you will need to submit the following components (see below FAQs for more information on each of the below points):